Community-Oriented Lab for Autism and Behavioral Interventions (COLAB)

 Graduate Students

 Alayna graduated from Ohio State University with her bachelor’s degree in Psychology in May of 2017.
-Before starting at UofSC, Alayna worked at Ohio State University Nisonger Center for the Families and Early Intervention Research Lab.
-She is currently pursuing her PhD in School Psychology at UofSC and is interested in understanding early social-emotional communication in young autistic children and implementation of Naturalistic Developmental Behavioral Interventions within community settings.
+Before starting at USC, Alayna worked at Ohio State University Nisonger Center for the Families and Early Intervention Research Lab.
+She is currently pursuing her PhD in School Psychology at USC and is interested in understanding early social-emotional communication in young autistic children and implementation of Naturalistic Developmental Behavioral Interventions within community settings.
 In her free time, Alayna loves to explore coffee shops and play with her dog!

 Quentin graduated from the University of Pennsylvania with a psychology major and a history minor.
 He is interested in studying barriers and facilitators to inclusive classroom settings for autistic youth.
 In his free time, he enjoys learning how to play the bass and running long distance!